apostrophecms/apostrophe-documentation/other/field-types/joinByArray.md

 # `joinByArray`

-A `joinByArray` field expresses a one-to-many relationship between this type of object and another type of object.
+A `joinByArray` field expresses a one-to-many relationship between a type of apostrophe document, like pieces or pages, and another.
 After Apostrophe loads the original object, it will fetch the "joined" object and attaching it to the original via the specified `name` property.

 For instance, if `product` pieces have a `joinByArray` field called `_fabrics` that relates them to `fabric` pieces, then the related `fabric` objects will be available as the `product._fabrics` array property of each product.